Updated November 2022!

 We tried huge G&T’s such as Monkey 47 and Dods- £19 each with service charge included and some olives and light bar snacks were provided by the attentive staff.
 Great for photos throughout the elegant and impressive foyer areas, and really genuinely lovely staff.

 The Green Bar possibly isn’t one of the nicest bars in terms of decor and layout, (get me to the Oscar Wilde Bar for afternoon tea pleeease) but we really enjoyed our drinks here, and I adore this photo of my friend Helen enjoying her fish bowl, below.
-It was a fun evening!
+It was a fun evening for a delightful London cocktail experience!

 Based on the 38th floor of the Novotel hotel, Bokan is roomy with a fun mix of cocktails, all around the £12 mark (you’ll pay for additional service charge if you have waiter service of course, otherwise you can buy direct from the bar).